harshita214/Chrome-Extension/README.md

 - **feat** - is a new chrome-extension
 - **doc** - documentation only changes
-- **fix** - a bug fix/improving current extension
+- **fix** - a bug fix/improving current extension or UI enhancement

 **All PRs must include a commit message with the changes description!**

-For the initial start, fork the project and use git clone command to download the repository to your computer.
+<b> <h3> For the initial start, fork the project and use git clone command to download the repository to your computer </b> </h3>.
 A standard procedure for working on an issue would be to:

 1. `git pull`, before creating a new branch, pull the changes from upstream.
 Your master needs to be up to date.